 The Guam hub has strengths in extension and outreach and near-peer, hierarchical mentoring.
 It expects to reach 10 middle/high schoolers, four undergraduates, 6 bridge students, one graduate student and one Island Fellow each year.
 It includes Guam, the Federated States of Micronesia, Republic of Palau, Republic of the Marshall Islands, and Commonwealth of the Northern Mariana Islands.

-Leads: Cheryl Sangueza & Austin J. Shelton, University of Guam
+Leads: Cheryl Sangueza, Else Demeulenaere, and Austin J. Shelton, University of Guam

 The Puerto Rico hub has demonstrated success in training early undergraduate students in the geosciences and the incorporation of nontraditional metrics for student success.
 It expects to reach 50-75 middle/high schoolers, six undergraduates, two bridge students, up to two graduate students, and two Island Fellows each year.